Generalized Kernel Two-Sample Tests: A New Test Statistic

-Theorem \ref{thm:det} can be proved through mathematical induction.
-The complete proof is in Supplement B. It is difficult to simplify the descriptions of (C1) and (C2) further, while these two corner cases are rare to happen.
-We illustrate this through simulations, provided in Supplement C.
+The proof of Theorem \ref{thm:det} can be established through mathematical induction, with the details in Supplement B. It is difficult to simplify (C1) and (C2) further, while the two corner cases are rare to happen.
+We illustrate this rarity through simulations, as outlined in Supplement C.